floherent/wasm-service/README.md

 Developed by [Coherent Global Inc][coherent-site].

-Please contact <fieldengineering@coherent.global> with any questions.
+Please contact <fieldengineering@coherent.global> with any questions or feedback.
+Also, feel free to pose your questions on the [Coherent Spark community][coherent-community] platform.

 ## Copyright and licensing